jmendezv/smvcp1/WebApplication1/readme.txt

-When the server can not be launched because a port is being used it is necessary to kill the service listening on that port.
+When the server cannot be launched because its port is being used it is necessary to kill the service listening on that port.

 sudo netstat -lnp | egrep 8080